How to identify a 2-Cycle engine and determine the best oil to gas ratio

 The easiest way to determine if your small engine is a 2-cycle or 4-cycle is the number and type of fill ports (where you add either oil or gas) on the engine.

 Since all 2-cycle small engines use the same fill port for both fuel and oil, a 2-cycle oil mix is necessary for your outdoor power equipment to function properly.
+Note: never mix oil and gas in the engine fuel tank.
+Only mix oil and gas in an approved fuel can.
 The Specific oil/gas ratio your small engine requires can be obtained in your Operator’s Manual.
 Once you identify your oil/gas ratio, the following chart may be helpful:

 50:1 Ratio